 To climb, or not to climb

 That’s a really important sacred thing that you are climbing… You shouldn’t climb.
 It’s not the real thing about this place.
 And maybe that makes you a bit sad.
 But anyway that’s what we have to say.
 We are obliged by Tjukurpa to say.
 And all the tourists will brighten up and say, ‘Oh I see.
-This is the right way.
-This is the thing that’s right.
-This is the proper way: no climbing.– Kunmanara, traditional owner
+This is the right way, the thing that’s right, this is the proper way: no climbing.– Kunmanara, traditional owner

 Why no ban?